appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

    ```
 3. Set the table widget's **onPageChange** event to run the query.

 4. To provide the user with information about the number of records in the table, you can configure the **Total records** property to be displayed in the table header.
-For example, `{{fetch_users_count.data.length}}`
+For example, you can use `{{fetch_users_count.data.length}}` to display the count.
+Additionally, you can use the total record count to enable or disable the next/previous controls.

   </TabItem>